haraldfianbakken/container-workshop/hands-on/2-dotnetcore.md

-# 2 - dotNETCore / Aspnet core / NodeJS
+# 2 - DotNetCore / AspNetCore / NodeJS

 You will get to know the dotnetcore commandline tools and how to build dotnetcore apps from scratch.